rishdang/Prac2/README.md

 Pra-C2 is a thing that I wrote just for lulz, during a long winter night.
 The code is somewhat messy, but it works.
 Too many comments, AI assisted (thanks, Co-Pilot) but not AI written.
 I observed a lot of issues in AI code and found it introduced new issues instead of fixing some.

+Proposed Usecases :

+Bored of existing C2?
+Want to test your EDR capabilities?
+Need a somewhat working codebase for your ToyC2?
+Need to scare the blueteam with an unknown C2 which no one uses?
+Getting a good night sleep knowing your existing C2 works fine?

+Well you'have come to the right place.

 Architecture :

 Main server runs from Prac2_Server.py.
 It is a plugin based, highly modular C2.